Super Cat: Biography

 In May 2014 he headlined the Reggae on the Bay festival in Trinidad with Maxi Priest and Midnite, and in 2016 he joined Beenie Man, Bounty Killer, Tarrus Riley and Luciano for the "Reggae Sumfest" in Jamaica.
 Super Cat teamed up with noted producer Salaam Remi again in 2020, releasing the single "Push Time," along with a music video shot in Queens, and later featured on Remi's album Black on Purpose.
 In 2021, Super Cat appeared at the VERZUZ Iconz concert in Brooklyn at the Barclay's Center dubbed the "Trillerverz," as part of a two-day event that featured Wyclef Jean, Konshens, Baby Cham, and Barrington Levy on day one and Big Daddy Kane and KRS-One on day two.
 Super Cat co-headlined the "Reggae Love Fest" at Radio City Music Hall with Shabba Ranks in May 2022, which also featured Barrington Levy, Junior Reid, Cutty Ranks, and Dawn Penn.
+In 2023, Super Cat performed at Reggae To The East in Canada and the following year at the Reggae Love Fest with Shabba Ranks and Capelton at the Barclays Center in Brooklyn, NY.
+Super Cat proved he is still a force to be reckoned with on the 10th anniversary Welcome to Jamrock Reggae Cruise (WTJRC) in 2025, where he shared the stage with Damian "Jr. Gong" Marley and the legendary Stone Love.

 Super Cat is the elder brother of reggae artist Junior Cat and first cousin of reggae singer Marcia Griffiths, whose 1967 hit "Feel Like Jumping", was part of the rhythmic basis for his first hit single "Boops", which later became known as the "Boops" riddim.